 - Call the police – In case of significant property damage, physical injury or death, you need to call the police.
 Ask for a police report to be filed and obtain the names and badge numbers of the responding officers.

-- Talk to witnesses – ask every witness at the site what they say and obtain their names and contact information, if possible.
+- Talk to witnesses – ask every witness at the site and obtain their names and contact information, if possible.

 - Obtain necessary information – Get the names, contact details, drivers’ license numbers, license plates and basic insurance information from all drivers involved.
 In case of passengers, obtain their contact information as well, if possible.
-However, you shouldn’t apologize for anything at the accident site since immediately after an accident, it may not be entirely clear how was at fault or more at fault.
+However, you shouldn’t apologize for anything at the accident site since immediately after an accident.

 - Inform your insurance company – Promptly inform your insurance company that you’ve been in an accident and provide them with all the facts.
 Do not withhold information or lie about anything since you could get into serious trouble, and may also possibly be denied coverage for the accident.